 The New Reverse Mortgage can you get the repairs you need

-After they decided the Retiree’s Equity Line of Credit or RELOC was the right solution for them, Pam and her parents met with a contractor who specialized in home improvements for the aging.
+After they all agreed The New Reverse Mortgage was the right solution for them, Pam and her parents met with a contractor who specialized in home improvements for the aging.
 They decided on grab bars throughout the home, low-pile carpeting to avoid tripping, changing the bathroom shower and entry way to be curbless and have no-slip tile.
 The stairlift chair now gives them access to their upstairs master bedroom .

 Home repairs and renovation rank second (behind paying off debt) when it comes to the uses of a Reverse Mortgage.
 It gives seniors the flexibility to age at home safely, if that’s their wish